 This post may contain affiliate links.
 Please see my disclosure here.

 My guess is that you fall into one of two categories.
-Either your administration is pushing hard for growth mindset instruction OR you’ve done research and want to incorporate these concepts because you know they can be transformative.
+Either your administration is pushing hard for growth mindset instruction OR you’ve done the research and want to incorporate these concepts because you know they can be transformative.
 In either case, you have 6 hours to teach 9 hours of material each day and you just can’t squeeze in one more thing.
 You may also lack the confidence to know how to teach growth mindset concepts in your classroom.

 I have to tell you something.
 You’ll either love this or hate it.
 You CAN teach growth mindset to your students in 10 minutes each day.
 However, if that’s all you do, your students will “know” about it, but won’t necessarily internalize it.